bobbymccullough/AmbientWeather-Integration/README.md

 Establishes a connection to Ambient Weather and subscribes.
 When data is received, it is output to the console as well as POSTed to BMC's TrueSight Intelligence

+Fixed a problem where Ambient does some system maintenance every day and the system restarts/resets.
+This app would loose connection but would always reconnect.
+The issue is it wouldn't "resubscribe."
+I moved the subscribe section up to be a part of the Connect section (which re-ran every time properly) and so far it seems to have worked.

 Requires:

 Node (at least that's how I did it, modified in Atom);